best-practice-and-impact/govcookiecutter/{{ cookiecutter.repo_name }}/docs/contributor_guide/pre_commit_hooks.md

 We have configured `pre-commit` to run automatically on _every commit_.
 By running on each commit, we ensure that `pre-commit` will be able to detect all contraventions and keep our repository in a healthy state.

+> ⚠️ **No pre-commit hooks will be run on Google Colab notebooks pushed directly to GitHub**.
+For security reasons, it
+> is highly recommended that you manually download your notebook, and commit up locally to ensure pre-commit hooks are
+> executed on your changes

 ## Installation

 In order for `pre-commit` to run, action is needed to configure it on your system.